Do Panel Interviews Help or Hurt Your Executive Search?

 4 alternatives to panel interviews

 When you’re recruiting at a senior level, you’re working against the clock.
-Talented candidates always have other options, so they’ll go elsewhere if your recruitment process takes too long.
+Talented candidates always have other options, so they’ll continue their job search if your recruitment process takes too long.

 But how much time do you actually have?
 That depends on the candidate.
 If they’re excited about the job and engaged with the interview process, they may wait a little longer for a final offer.
 That’s why it’s important to have a friendly recruitment experience right from the start.